isaacnmm/pestpolicy-hugo2XX/content/posts/best-stain-for-red-oak-floors/index.md

 With DEFY, you do not need to sand or prime the surface; apply defy wood brightener before you apply a single coat of defying extreme wood stain to give you a fine and natural finish.
 Despite the harsh weather conditions, you can still apply DEFY without worry as it will guarantee you quality and longevity of the wood surface.

-Pros:
-- Environmental friendly
-- UV light resistant
-- Deep penetrating
-- Durable
-- No sanding or priming
-- Easy to wash the surface
-- Made in the USA
+Pros: - Environmental friendly - UV light resistant - Deep penetrating - Durable - No sanding or priming - Easy to wash the surface - Made in the USA

-Cons:
-- None found
+Cons: - None found

+> See Also: > Staining Deck for the First Time

 ###  [2.
 General Finishes Gel Oil-Base Stain - Flat Out Flat and Gel Topcoat](https://www.amazon.com/dp/B001DT5D2M/?tag=p-policy-20)